mayahq/maya-desktop/README.md

 Maya Desktop let’s you make workflow bots to automate your work, or make webforms, or an IoT server or all of them together.
 Maya Desktop derives it's power out of marketplace that let's you discover nodes, flows and plugins to sew together a software bot.
 Nodes are functional primitives of Node Red and Maya - its the smallest self-sustaining unit that can be deployed on to the platform, and a flow is a sequence of nodes stringed together to form a software bot.

-To start with you have some basic nodes that can immeditaely get get you started with many useful functions.
+To start with you have some basic nodes that can immediately get get you started with many useful functions.
 You can search from thousands of community created nodes that are hosted by Node Red, or you can use the task defined plugins curated by Maya team to reduce your job of finding things on the marketplace and get going in a button's click.

 #### Getting Started